psu-libraries/contentdmtools/batchCreateCompoundObjects.md

 This script will take
 * a directory containing subdirectories for each compound object, each containing TIF images,
-* a metadata CSV file called `metadata.csv`,
+* a metadata CSV file called `metadata.csv` that contains compound object-level metadata,

 and create within each compound object subdirectory
-* a tab-delimited text file of compound object-level metadata, and
+* a tab-delimited text file of compound object-level metadata and item-level metadata for each image, and
 * JP2 images for every TIF image using [GraphicsMagick](http://www.graphicsmagick.org/), saved in a `scans` subdirectory.

 With the correct parameters, the it can also